 Based on the subway station analysis results, a potential significant adverse stairway impact was identified for the S4 stairway at the 96th Street-Lexington Avenue Station during the weekday AM peak hour.
 With the recent opening of the Second Avenue Subway line, ridership at the 96th Street-Lexington Avenue Station has yet to be normalized and the actual ridership may be lower than what was estimated in this analysis, such that the projected impact at the S4 stairway may not materialize.
-Furthermore, the analysis conservatively assumed, in accordance with CEQR guidelines, that the timings of peak travel by the proposed project's residential and school uses take place during the same commuter peak hours, while in reality, they typically stagger over an approximately two-hour window in the morning and minimally overlap in the afternoon.
+Furthermore.
+Also, the analysis conservatively assumed, in accordance with CEQR guidelines, that the timings of peak travel by the proposed project's residential and school uses take place during the same commuter peak hours, while in reality, they typically stagger over an approximately two-hour window in the morning and minimally overlap in the afternoon.
 Nonetheless, discussions with NYCT are underway to identify mitigation needs.
-If no feasible mitigation measures were found, the identified significant adverse stairway impact would be unmitigated.
+Furthermore, one of the future high schools to be relocated to the project site would have community preference student enrollment where they are expected to draw students primarily from the local neighborhood (i.e., East Harlem).
+Students from the local neighborhood are more likely to walk to/from school than take public transit to school such that the actual student subway ridership may be less than what has been assumed for a conservative transit analysis.
+Therefore, given the above reasons, the projected significant adverse impact at the S4 stairway may not materialize.
+Nonetheless, discussions with New York City Transit (NYCT) are underway to identify mitigation needs and will continue.
+In addition, ECF intends to conduct future monitoring based on the completion and occupancy of the proposed project.
+If such monitoring confirms that the projected stairway impact would occur and the discussions with NYCT do not identify any If no feasible mitigation measures were found, the identified significant adverse stairway impact would be unmitigated.